 The video file size is too big.

-There are a couple of reasons for the file to effect the production size and quality of the video.
+There are multiple reasons for the file to effect the production size and quality of the video.

 Reason 1: Video Format

 To deliver the best quality video with a small file size, produce the video as a MP4/H.264 format.
 MP4 is the default output in Camtasia and is a popular format for web-based delivery.
 AVI, MOV, or WMV are good choices for CD or DVD delivery only.